 Water Temperatures

 Water temperatures in the upper Sacramento River are influenced by the timing, volume, and temperature of water releases from Shasta and Keswick Dams, and are currently managed according to SWRCB State Water Board Water Rights Orders 90-05 and 91-01.
 These orders require Reclamation to operate Keswick and Shasta Dams and the Spring Creek Power Plant to meet a daily average water temperature of 56°F as far downstream in the Sacramento River as practicable during periods when higher temperatures would be harmful to winter-run Chinook salmon.
 Under the orders, the water temperature compliance point may be modified to an upstream location when the objective cannot be met at RBPP.
 A temperature control device (TCD) on Shasta Dam allows Reclamation to control the temperature of the water released from the dam.
 Water temperature directly affects many metabolic functions of fish and affects the availability of dissolved oxygen (DO), which is required for respiration.
 In recent years, elevated water temperatures have resulted in high mortalities of winter-run eggs and alevin (Martin et al. 2016) and may have adversely affected other salmon runs and other fish species present in the Sacramento River during summer.
-Drought conditions make efforts to maintain suitable water temperatures in the upper Sacramento River more difficult because reduced storage in Lake Shasta results in a smaller coldwater pool.
+Drought conditions make efforts to maintain suitable water temperatures in the upper Sacramento River more difficult because reduced storage in Lake Shasta results in a smaller cold-water pool.

-The summary of the USFWS and NMFS BiOps for long-term SWP/-CVP operations noted (U.S. Fish and Wildlife Service and National Marine Fisheries Service 2019:17; see also discussion of regulatory setting below):
+The summary of the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) BiOps for long-term SWP/-CVP operations noted (U.S. Fish and Wildlife Service and National Marine Fisheries Service 2019:17; see also discussion of regulatory setting below):

 “[The p]roposed action includes actions to build Shasta Reservoir storage in the fall and winter months and manage to a sustainable plan throughout the summer months.
 Efforts to explicitly build storage primarily include fall and winter refill and redd maintenance actions.
 Other actions which are likely to result in higher storage from historical include a modification to sharing responsibility under the Central Valley Project/State Water Project Coordinated Operation Agreement, reduced fall outflow and salinity targets in wet years and increased flexibility on summer releases for exports resulting from increased spring exports.
 The Shasta Cold Water Pool Management Plan addresses temperature goals with commitments to operate to the lowest tier possible, to stay within a tier once selected on May 1st and to coordinate temperature plans through the Sacramento River Temperature Task Group.
 Tier 3 and Tier 4 actions include intervention measures to reduce risks in drier/lower storage years and will be developed through collaboration with NMFS and others.
 The proposed project also includes a commitment to biological performance metrics and independent review process to evaluate performance and highlight areas for improvement (U.S. Fish and Wildlife Service and National Marine Fisheries Service 2019 :17; see also discussion of regulatory setting below).”